top of page

 PUBAFRS 3500: Public Management

-The purpose of this core course is to provide students with the conceptual background and practical tools necessary to effectively work in public (government) organizations.
-The course introduces public management concepts and helps students gain the competencies required to address management challenges.
-Students explore big questions related to the management of public organizations, such as: (1) What makes an organization public?
-(2) How does the internal and external operating environment of public organizations affect management practice?
+The purpose of this course is to provide you with the conceptual background and practical tools necessary to effectively work in and/or with public (government) organizations.
+The course will introduce public management concepts and help you gain the competencies required to address management challenges.
+You will explore big questions related to the management of public organizations, such as: (1) What makes an organization public?
+(2) How does the internal and external operating environment of public organizations affect management?
 (3) How is the performance of public organizations measured?
 (4) What makes for an effective public manager?
-This is accomplished through the exploration and application of conceptual frameworks and insights from research.
-I use multiple learning modalities including lectures, case studies, group exercises, and out-of-class assignments to provide students with diverse opportunities to engage with course content.
-The course focuses on local, state, and federal government organizational contexts, while also addressing the role of private and nonprofit organizations in public service delivery.
+We will explore and apply theory, concepts, and skills through class discussions, group exercises, case study activities, and out-of-class assignments.
+While this course focuses on the management of public organizations at the local, state, and federal levels, we will also consider the role of for-profit and nonprofit organizations in public service delivery.

 PUBAFRS 6060: Managerial Leadership in Public and Nonprofit Organizations

 Public and nonprofit organizations are designed to solve complex problems.
-Those who are responsible for managing such organizations need to assemble talented and committed individuals and lead them toward achieving their organization’s public service mission.
+Those responsible for managing such organizations need to assemble talented and committed individuals and lead them toward achieving their organization’s public service mission.
 Furthermore, public, and nonprofit managers often need to make things happen with limited resources, and under less-than-ideal conditions and time frames.
 To achieve organizational goals, managers and leaders must be able to: support people from various backgrounds, interests, and skill sets in working together and contributing towards the organization’s mission; engage people both inside and outside of the organization; optimize the structure and culture of the organization even as employees/volunteers work from home or other remote locations; make effective decisions with limited information, and under uncertain conditions; and drive change for higher organizational performance.
-Public Affairs 6060 is designed to provide students with the opportunity to understand and apply management practices and analytical frameworks grounded in behavioral and social science research and tested by organizational leaders.
+Public Affairs 6060 is designed to expose you to and provide you with the opportunity to apply, management practices and analytical frameworks grounded in behavioral and social science research and tested by organizational leaders.
+These practices and frameworks will help you develop as a supervisor and leader so you can effectively manage and lead high-performing, successful public service organizations.

 PUBAFRS 8040: Doctoral Seminar in Organizational Behavior and Theory

-The primary goal of this course is to provide students with an overview of the major theoretical perspectives in public management research.
+The primary goal of this course is to provide students with an overview of the major theoretical perspectives in organizational behavior and theory relevant to public management research.
 Formal organizations and organizing processes are now ubiquitous in modern society.
 They dominate most facets of our social life including education, employment, family, recreation, religion, and politics.
-Organizational scholars have developed a set of theoretical approaches in an effort to explain how organizations form, survive, grow, change, compete, interact, influence, and address problems that are internal and external to their boundaries.
-The fields of organizational behavior and theory have a rich history and tradition but are also constantly changing as new developments challenge our understanding of how organizations, both public and private, function.
+Organization scholars have developed a set of theoretical approaches to understand how organizations form, survive, grow, change, compete, interact, influence, and address problems that are internal and external to their boundaries.
+Scholars of organizational behavior and industrial and organizational psychology have developed theoretical approaches to understanding individuals and groups in organizations.
+The field of organization studies has a rich history and tradition but is also constantly changing as new developments challenge our understanding of how public and private organizations function.
 This course is designed to provide doctoral students in public affairs and related disciplines with an introduction to organizational research and demonstrate how such perspectives can aid our understanding of public management and policy issues.
-Given the focus is on theory, methodological issues will move to the background.
-Empirical material will be used to illustrate how knowledge is produced from a particular standpoint and used to answer

 Engagement with Practitioners and Professional Associations